Q. I forgot my members only password. What must I do?

 new Radio Amateurs licensed in your area.
 Please remember also to update

-Finally the SARL admin staff are not infallible, and finger troubles can also cause
+However, we are not infallible, and finger trouble can cause

 problems.
-We urge all hams, both members and non members, check their
+We urge all hams, both members and non-members, to check their

 details on the SA Call book and if there are